 - Get back on your tractor and do the same procedure as before, but this time with the transmission engaged.

-- Start the tractor, place the throttle about half way.
+- Start the tractor, and place the throttle about halfway.

-- Drive your tractor forward for 5-10 feet and the backward for 5-10 feet.
+- Drive your tractor forward for 10 feet and backward for 10 feet.
 Repeat several times.

-Non-Transmission Related Items that Can Keep Your Husqvarna Mower from Moving
+Non-Transmission Related Items that Can Keep Your Mower from Moving

 - Battery and Charging System